 Senior Charitable Giving Specialistkpearson@gtrlc.org

-A lifelong resident of Traverse City, Kate brings to her position a deep love of the region and appreciation for the wonderful people who make up our community.
+A lifelong resident of Traverse City, Kate joined the Conservancy staff in 2002.
+She brings to her position a deep love of the region and appreciation for the wonderful people who make up our community.
 Kate’s interest in land stewardship and preservation was ignited while studying in Krakow, Poland, where she observed first-hand the positive influence that good community planning can have on the quality of life for future generations.
-Kate earned a B.S. in Community Development from Central Michigan University.
-Before joining the Regional Land Conservancy, she was the Visitor Center Manager for the Traverse City Convention and Visitors Bureau.
-Kate enjoys outdoor recreation of all kinds, making art, reading, and creative writing.

 Born and raised on the Old Mission Peninsula, Laura spent most of her time outdoors and developed a passion for the land.
 This lead her to pursue a B.S. in Environmental Policy and Science from George Mason University in Fairfax, Virginia, where she was a member of the Women's Volleyball team.
 She also attended the Smithsonian-Mason School of Conservation in Front Royal, Virginia.